Applying for a Car Registration in Missouri

 Note: When obtaining a new MO auto registration for a new vehicle that was purchased outside of the state, you may also need to submit a bill of sale or dealer’s invoice.

-Download our free guide for a full list of all the documents you will need to obtain your registration.
+Download our free guide for a list of all the documents you may need to obtain your registration.

 You may wonder, “How can I get a Missouri car registration near me for my used vehicle?”
 When registering a used car, truck, minivan or SUV, you will need to visit your local DMV office.
 Once there, you must present proper documentation, including: